-In this note, we have described the Lagrangian particle dispersion model FLEXPART in version 8.2.
-As FLEX-PART is developed further this text will be kept up to date and will be accessible from the FLEXPART home page at http://transport.nilu.no/flexpart.
+In this note, we have described the Lagrangian particle dispersion model FLEXPART in version 9.3.
+As FLEXPART is developed further this text will be kept up to date and will be accessible in the doc directory of the distribution.